2000 Kosovan local elections: Results

+Gjakova District

+Gjakova

+Aqif Shehu of the Democratic League of Kosovo was chosen as mayor after the election.
+With Sylejman Sylejmani as the deputy Mayor.

+Deçan

+Mehmet Bojkaj of the Democratic League of Kosovo was chosen as mayor after the election.

+Rahovec

+Esad Haxhijaha of the Democratic League of Kosovo was chosen as mayor after the election.

 Mitrovica District

 Leposavić

 The results in Leposavić, a predominantly Serb community, were not certified due to low turnout.
 No Serb parties participated in the election.

 Mitrovica

 Faruk Spahija of the Democratic League of Kosovo was chosen as mayor after the election.

 Skenderaj

-Incumbent mayor Ramadan Gashi of the Democratic Party of Kosovo was confirmed for another term in office after the election.
+Ramadan Gashi of the Democratic Party of Kosovo was chosen as mayor after the election.

 Vushtrri

-Incumbent mayor Xhemalj Pllani of the Democratic Party of Kosovo remained in office until 2001, when he was replaced by Hajzer Krasniqi of the Democratic League of Kosovo.
+Hajzer Krasniqi of the Democratic League of Kosovo was chosen as mayor after the election.
 Krasniqi was required to resign for health reasons in later in the year and was replaced by Muharrem Shabani, also of the Democratic League of Kosovo.

 Zubin Potok

 The results in Zubin Potok, a predominantly Serb community, were not certified due to low turnout.
 No Serb parties participated in the election.

 Zvečan

 The results in Zvečan, a predominantly Serb community, were not certified due to low turnout.
 No Serb parties participated in the election.